jordan-sussman/interactive-web-card/readme.md

 ## READ ME

-**Interactive Website Card** is a JavaScript powered website card that animates as you interact.
+**Interactive Website Card** is a JavaScript powered website card that animates as you interact with it.

 Preview:
 ![](/img/website.gif)